God's Reward System

 But there was one more aspect of being ‘born’ that we still had to cover.

-Part 5 - Can A Person Get ‘Unborn’?
+Part 5 - Can a Person Get ‘Unborn’?

 “Even if a baby only survives for a day or an hour in the womb, from the moment that the sperm fertilises the egg a new life is created and nothing, not even death, can undo that new creation - it exists before God.
 Just like the first creation in Eden, when God breathed into that first person and they became a living being, so that tiny, fertilised egg becomes a living being before God.